tlnagy/transit-epaper/README.md

 #filename: .appsecrets
 export TRANSIT_APIKEY=XXXXXXXXXXXX
 ```
-Now you have cp the `*.service` and `*.timer` to `/etc/systemd/system` and then run `sudo systemctl daemon-reload` to load them, followed by `sudo systemctl enable` for each timer.
+Then you can copy the `*.service` and `*.timer` to `/etc/systemd/system` and then run `sudo systemctl daemon-reload` to load them, followed by `sudo systemctl enable` for each timer.
 Naturally, you should edit the timers to match your desired behavior.